-I am a postdoc in Technion, Israel, focusing on colloidal synthesis of semiconductor nanocrystals.
+I am a postdoc in Technion, Israel, focusing on the colloidal synthesis of semiconductor nanocrystal

-The important background of semiconductor nanocrystals, including narrow bandgap nanocrystals
+The main important background of semiconductor nanocrystals, specially narrow bandgap

 Q. What is a semiconductor?

 A semiconductor material has an electrical conductivity value between that of a conductor, such as copper, and that of an insulator, such as glass.

 A bulk semiconductor material has constant properties regardless of its size, however, when the size of material decreases into nanoscale, its properties are dramatically changed, showing size-dependency.